The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: The -theory fundamental class

-This commutes by naturality of the assembly map (since the assembly map for the functor $M\STop\wedge Z_+$ is the identity map).
-On passage to homotopy groups, the left-hand vertical composite induces the map $i$ of diagram \eqref{e15}, and the right-hand vertical composite induces the map $j$.
-Thus diagram \eqref{e15} commutes as required. \end{proof}
+This homotopy commutes by naturality of the assembly map (since the assembly map for the functor $M\STop\wedge Z_+$ is the identity map).
+On passage to homotopy groups, the right-hand vertical composite induces the map $j$ of diagram \eqref{e15}, and this shows that diagram \eqref{e15} commutes as required. \end{proof}